TOP NEWS

 Study Links Bird Reproduction to Cancer Risk: A large-scale study examining cancer susceptibility in birds has revealed a correlation between reproductive rates and cancer risk.
 Birds laying more eggs per clutch tend to have higher cancer rates, highlighting the biological trade-offs between reproduction and bodily maintenance.
 This research underscores the need to consider the wellbeing of individual animals when we consider wild populations.
 It also helps explain the high cancer rates in birds who are exploited for food, because they are bred to have high reproduction rates.
 Read about the bird cancer study on phys.org.

-Urban Wildfires Threaten Aquatic Animals’ Health: Recent research has shown that wildfires spreading into urban areas can have devastating effects on local water quality and aquatic life.
+Urban Wildfires Threaten Aquatic Animals’ Health: Recent research has shown that wildfires spreading into urban areas can have devastating effects on local water quality and the health of aquatic animals.
 When artificial structures burn, they release toxic metals into waterways, harming sensitive animals who live there.
 It’s crucial that we address climate change and improve urban planning to protect both human and nonhuman animals from these increasingly frequent disasters.
 Read a Q&A on the topic.

 SOCIAL SPOTLIGHT